Ragi Nutrition Benefits And Recipes

 Ragi is rich in dietary fibre, antioxidants, and heart-healthy fats, which help lower cholesterol levels, reduce inflammation, and improve blood circulation.
 Including ragi in your diet can lower the risk of heart disease, stroke, and other cardiovascular conditions.

-10) Ragi For Pregnancy And Lactation
+10) Excellent For Pregnancy And Lactation

-Ragi is a nutritious food during pregnant and lactating women.
+Ragi is a nutritious food for pregnant and lactating women.
 It provides essential nutrients like iron, calcium, folate, and protein for fetal growth, development, and milk production.
 Consuming ragi during pregnancy and breastfeeding can help ensure optimal nutrition for both the mother and baby.

-11) Boosts the Production of Mother Milk
+11) Boosts breast milk Production

 Breastfeeding mothers should have ragi to increase breastmilk production.
 Ragi increases hemoglobin levels in the blood.
 Higher haemoglobin levels can enhance milk production, benefiting both the mother and the infant.
 As widely acknowledged, mother’s milk is considered the optimal source of nutrition for infants, providing essential nutrients and antibodies for their growth and development.
 Therefore, consuming ragi can support lactating mothers in producing nutritious breast milk, promoting the health and well-being of their babies.

-12) Prevents Colon Cancer
+12) May help Prevent Colon Cancer

 Ragi contains compounds like antioxidants and phytochemicals that support liver health, aid in detoxification, and protect against liver damage caused by oxidative stress and inflammation.
 Including ragi in your diet can help promote liver function and prevent liver disorders.

-14) Reduces Acne And Boils
+14) Reduces Acne & Skin Inflammation

 The antioxidant properties of ragi help purify the blood, reduce inflammation, and promote skin healing, effectively reducing acne, boils, and other skin conditions.
 Consuming ragi regularly can lead to clearer, glowy skin with improved complexion.